rdg11/recipe-app-backend/README.md

 - flask --app main run
 - curl http://localhost:5000/users

-To add a user for testing:
+To add a user for testing with SQL (can also do a POST request from terminal):

 - mysql -u your_username -p
 - P@ssw0rd!